hao-qiang/find-couple_face_recognition/README.md

 ### 1. Preparing your data

-Two facial images of couple should be put into folder `./data/couple` , boy's image need to be named as `name` (like 'Tony.jpg') and girl's image should be named as `name_` (like 'Pepper_.jpg'), and other people's facial images named as `name` should be put into folder `./data/single` .
+Two facial images of couple should be put into folder `./data/couple` , boy's image need to be named as `name` (like 'Tony.jpg') and girl's image should be named as `name_` (like 'Pepper_.jpg'), and other people's facial images named as `name` (like 'Thor.jpg', 'Steve.jpg') should be put into folder `./data/single` .
 The `face_recognition` library will extract facial features from these pictures.

 ### 2. Run